-A family friendly destination within the Zambezi Valley, the Chinhoyi Caves are a monumental tourist location in Zimbabwe’s Mashonaland West Province.
-A naturally formed phenomenon, the caves remain a marvel to explore for both the local and international tourists, with the area around the caves only declared a National Park as well as a National Monument in 1957.
+A family-friendly destination within the Zambezi Valley, the Chinhoyi Caves are a monumental tourist location in Zimbabwe’s Mashonaland West Province.
+A naturally formed phenomenon, the caves remain a marvel to explore for both local and international tourists, with the area around the caves only declared a National Park as well as a National Monument in 1957.
 Later in 1975, the same land was transformed into a Recreational Park in a bid to protect the mesmerizing caves.

 Chinhoyi Caves are characteristic of hollows and tunnels composed of dolomite and limestone primarily, which lead one on a descent to the main caves that present a stunningly crystal-clear body of blue water.
 This pool within the caves is known as the ‘Sleeping Pool’ due to its stagnant water, and the Light Pool because of sun’s illumination directly onto the clear water.

 Traditionally the caves are called “Chirorodziva” which means the “Pool of the Fallen.”
 Historically, the name dates back to the 1830s, at a time when the migrating Angoni Tribe waylaid the society residing adjacent to the caves and hurled the bodies into the pool.
 Additionally, this nomenclature is also drawn from Chief Nyamakwere’s cruel acts whereby he would throw his rivals into the sacred pool by tying them with a stone so that the body would not emerge above water.
 Later on, the area was named after headman Chinhoyi, after he killed the notorious Chief Nyamakwere; taking over the chieftainship.
 With dangerous parts sealed off, Chinhoyi Caves have become a popular stopover and popular Recreational Park, especially for visitors looking for a day trip outside the nearby urban centers.